-Research shows the average adult has an attention span of eight seconds — less than a goldfish — thanks to the rise of smartphones and other handheld devices.1 So when there’s so much noise competing for the limited attention of your clients, how can your firm cut through and be heard?
+Research shows the average adult has a limited attention span — thanks to the rise of smartphones and other handheld devices.
+So when there’s so much noise competing for the limited attention of your clients, how can your firm cut through and be heard?

 So if your firm doesn’t have a communication plan in place, here’s how to prepare one in four simple steps.

 1. Understand your clients

 The key to client engagement is to understand the preferences of each demographic so you can tailor your communications accordingly.
 First up, categorise your client base by age group.